Pusey–Barrett–Rudolph theorem: Theorem

 This theorem, which first appeared as an arXiv preprint and was subsequently published in Nature Physics, concerns the interpretational status of pure quantum states.
 Under the classification of hidden variable models of Harrigan and Spekkens, the interpretation of the quantum wavefunction $|\psi\rangle$ can be categorized as either ψ-ontic if "every complete physical state or ontic state in the theory is consistent with only one pure quantum state" and ψ-epistemic "if there exist ontic states that are consistent with more than one pure quantum state."
 The PBR theorem proves that either the quantum state $|\psi\rangle$ is ψ-ontic, or else non-entangled quantum states violate the assumption of preparation independence, which would entail action at a distance.

+Mathematical Details of the Proof

+The PBR theorem demonstrates that under the assumption of preparation independence for the underlying physical or "ontic" states, the quantum state vector $|\psi\rangle$ cannot be merely statistical information (epistemic) about that underlying reality, but must be a direct representation of it (ontic).
+The proof proceeds by showing a contradiction between the predictions of quantum mechanics and the existence of overlapping probability distributions for the ontic states of non-orthogonal quantum states.

+Setup and Assumptions

+Let $\Lambda$ be the space of possible physical "ontic" states $\lambda$ that a system can possess.
+A preparation procedure corresponding to a quantum state $|\psi\rangle$ is described by a probability distribution $p(\lambda|\psi)$ over $\Lambda$.

+The theorem contrasts two views of the quantum state: